dnizzolo/ski/README.md

   according to the encoding used in the book.
 * `barendregt->natural` - return the natural number represented by a numeral according to the encoding used in the book.
+* `combinator->lambda` - convert a combinator to its equivalent lambda abstraction.
 * `combinator->ski` - express a combinator using only the S, K, and I combinators.
 * `lambda->ski` - traduce a term from lambda calculus to SKI calculus.